Transportation by AIR

 We have prepared some information that will help you understand the conditions under which batteries are allowed to be carried onto passenger aircraft.

-For more details, please go and visit the download section under the battery model that you have.
+For more details, please go and visit the download section under the appropriate battery model that you have.

 GENERAL AIR TRANSPORTATION rules in passenger aircraft